simopt-admin/simopt/README.md

 If you do not need the source code for SimOpt, you may install the library as a Python package instead.
 See the [Package](#package) and [Basic Example](#basic-example) sections for more details about this option.

-The `demo` folder contains a handful of useful scripts that can be easily modified, as directed in the comments:
+The `notebooks` folder includes several useful Jupyter notebooks and scripts that are easy to customize.
+You can either run the scripts as standalone programs or open the notebooks in JupyterLab or VS Code.
+A description of the contents is provided below:

 | File                                     | Description                                                                                                                                                                                                        |
 | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |